PyvesB/eclipse-solargraph/README.md

 * Jump to declarations
 * Code outline
 * Compiler warnings based on Rubocop rules
-* Code formatting
+* Code formatter
-* Debugger with interactive console
+* Interactive debugger
-* Run files as Ruby scripts with customisable launch configurations
+* Run Ruby scripts with customisable launch configurations
 * Run `bundle install` on Gemfiles and `gem build` on gemspec files
 * Support for web development with ERB Rails files
 * Various other features part of the Language Server Protocol